MarcEngrie/ScanNetwork/README.md

   2: scans your network looking the availability of an extended range of mDNS services

-  3: scans the devices that ar alive on your network for open ports
+  3: scans the devices that are alive on your network for open ports